Best Places to Buy Vintage Vinyl Online

 Why?
 Because of the music.
-There’s magic in vinyl.
+There’s magic in vinyl and there's no better feeling than playing your favorite album or new release from your favorite record label.
 And you know that there is no substitute for music played on a good record player or turntable.
 Science bears it out (sort of): a vinyl record can simply—or not-so-simply—hold more musical information than a digital file.
 At least for now.

 But you?
 You aren’t concerned with scientific facts that your ear—your soul—already knows to be true.
 You are only looking to expand your vinyl collection.
 To that end, let’s take a journey to the best places to buy vintage vinyl records online and help you start or further expand your record collection.

 See?
 Modern-Technology is good for something!
 It's a good time to be a music lover... and become a record collector.

 #1 AMOEBA MUSIC

 The self-proclaimed largest independent vinyl store in the US, Amoeba Music boasts 3 large brick-and-mortar stores in California and a very impressive online presence.
 At nearly 27,000 records for sale (including LPs, 78s, 10”, 12” and 7” records), Amoeba has one of the largest selections of vinyl records sure to satisfy even a hardcore vinyl enthusiast, including limited edition, rare and hard-to-find vintage treasures.